 The most commonly reported side effects by those clinical trial participants who received Comirnaty were pain, redness and swelling at the injection site, fatigue, headache, muscle pain, chills, joint pain and fever.

-The FDA conducted a rigorous evaluation of the of post-authorization safety surveillance data pertaining to myocarditis and pericarditis following administration of Pfizer-BioNTech COVID-19 Vaccine and determined that the data demonstrate increased risks, particularly within the seven days following the second dose.
+The FDA conducted a rigorous evaluation of post-authorization safety surveillance data pertaining to myocarditis and pericarditis following administration of Pfizer-BioNTech COVID-19 Vaccine and determined that the data demonstrate increased risks, particularly within the seven days following the second dose.
 The observed risk is higher among males under 40 years of age compared to females and older males.
 The observed risk is highest in males 12 through 17 years of age.
 Available data from short-term follow-up suggest that most individuals have had resolution of symptoms.
-However, some individuals required intensive care support Information is not yet available about potential long-term health outcomes.
+However, some individuals required intensive care support.
+Information is not yet available about potential long-term health outcomes.
 The Comirnaty Prescribing Information includes a warning about these risks.

 What are the most commonly reported side effects by those who received Comirnaty (COVID-19 Vaccine mRNA)?